ml-cube/ml3-platform-docs/md-docs/user_guide/project.md

 Operations like sharing data to ML cube Platform, submitting the creation of a retraining dataset or reports like RAG evaluation, trigger the execution of asynchronous pipelines in ML cube Platform cloud infrastructure.
 Each pipeline is associated with an identifier named *job id* that can be used to monitor its execution status.
-This monitoring can be done both from Web App in the *Job Status* page and, with provided SDKs allowing automation.
+This monitoring can be done both from Web App in the *Job Status* page and, with specific SDKs method allowing automation.
 A job failure can be either due to bad requests or internal errors, you can check the error message information via the same page.

 [Company]: company.md